aberman/pooly/README.md

 ## Configuration

 ### Global pool tuning parameters
-All parameters are optional and the default will be used.
+All parameters are optional.
+If the parameter is absent, the default will be used.

 + **acquire_increment** - *Default: 3* - Determines the number of members to acquire at a time when the pool requires more processes to fill the pool
 + **initial_pool_size** - *Default: 5* - Determines the number of members to acquire at startup